 We can work with you to choose the seminar that best fits your goals, tailor our courses to your needs, and bring them to a location of your choice.

-The Power Systems Seminars have been approved by the Florida Board of Professional Engineers for professional development hours.
-Power Systems 101, 102, and 103 have been approved for 32 professional development hours; Power Systems 104 has been approved for 24.
-For attendees seeking PE credits for other states, please check your state’s PDH regulations.
+The Power Systems Seminars have been approved by the Florida Board of Professional Engineers for continuing education hours.
+Power Systems 101, 102, and 103 have been approved for 32 continuing education hours; Power Systems 104 has been approved for 24.
+For attendees seeking PE credits for other states, please check your state’s CEH regulations.

 The Power Systems 101, 102, and 103 courses are eligible for 32 NETA Continuing Technical Development Credits (CTDs).
 NETA Certified Technicians (Level III and Level IV) are required to earn a minimum of 48 CTDs every three years to maintain their certification.
 For more information about the CTD program and requirements, please contact the NETA office at firstname.lastname@example.org or 888-300-6382.